PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 smoke passed with `1 passed`.
 The complete architecture selection passed with `128 passed`; the combined artifact-metadata, artifact-policy, core, pass- efficiency, and architecture selection passed with `213 passed`.

+The attention/quantized-recovery-suffix checkpoint passed focused ordering, scope-boundary, quantized PReLU, quantized Reshape, and trailing-output- Transpose tests with `19 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.
+The combined artifact-metadata, artifact-policy, core, pass-efficiency, and architecture selection passed with `214 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes